raewtf/raewtf.github.io/_posts/2025-04-08-traffic-jam-manual.md

 ## Controls

-The Crank is the main control method for this game.
+The crank is the main control method for this game.
 The D-pad and A and B buttons are used to navigate menus.

 Audio is quite important to gameplay — while the game can be played silently by a more experienced player, having an active audio output is recommended.